 d.
 Cultural diversity in the United States: one flagged course

 e.
-Ethics and leadership: one flagged course
+Ethics: one flagged course

 f.
 Independent inquiry: one flagged course